Article 1

 Article 234

-Flink State and Checkpoint: State Management, Fault Tolerance & Savepoint
+Big Data 95 - Flink State and Checkpoint: State Management, Fault Tolerance and Savepoints

 Flink stateful computation explanation: Keyed State, Operator State, Checkpoint configuration, Savepoint backup and recovery, production environment practices.